 Once the governance structure and risk management framework are determined, organisations will then be led into applying a risk management process and embedding it into their core business processes.
 This includes:

-- establishing the organization’s risk profile based on its external and internal environment;
+- establishing the organisation’s risk profile based on its external & internal environment;

-- identifying the organization’s risk universe using applicable risk identification techniques;
+- identifying the organisation’s risk universe using applicable risk identification techniques;

 - identifying, analysing, and documenting risk controls;

 - assessing risks using applicable risk assessment techniques;